 Walking along East Hastings in Vancouver, my stomach turns at the blunt contrast between poverty and luxury.
 It never gets easier to see.
-Homeless people sit, heads bowed to cardboard change cups, kitty corner to L’Abattoir – a classy, French-inspired West coast restaurant.
+Homeless people are sitting on the sidewalk, heads bowed to cardboard change cups, kitty corner to L’Abattoir – a classy, French-inspired West coast restaurant.
 Despite being home to some of Vancouver’s finest dining, the Downtown Eastside is one of the most marginalized communities in the country, notorious for homelessness, sex work, drug use and mental illness.
-But Sarah Common and her mother, Julia, saw a unique opportunity to use beehives as a hub to bring life and color back to Hastings residents.
+But Sarah Common and her mother, Julia, saw a unique opportunity to use beehives to add wholesomeness to the Hastings community.
 In June 2012, Hives for Humanity was born.

-Starting with a single beehive, Sarah and Julia’s first therapeutic Eastside apiary resides to this day in the Hastings Folk Garden – right beside the supervised injection site, where people with chronic drug addictions can go to safely use.
+Starting with a single beehive, Sarah and Julia created their first Eastside apiary in the Hastings Folk Garden – right beside the supervised injection site, where people with chronic drug addictions can go to safely use.
 From day one, innate curiosity about the charismatic honey bees drew people in.
 “I never forgot that day when Sarah came to check the hives at our building and invited me to come over and join the group,” Gafar Yousif recalls.
-He lives just one block from the Folk Garden in the Lux housing complex for homeless people, which itself is home to another therapeutic apiary.
+He lives just one block from the Folk Garden in the Lux Transitional Housing complex, which itself is home to another therapeutic apiary.

 Honey bees might seem like an unusual focus for a social empowerment program, but it’s easy to see how Hives for Humanity has been so successful.
 Many of us beekeepers can probably recall the first time we cracked open a hive – for me, seeing and smelling the miniature, hustling, bustling society for the first time was a wonderful sensation.
 Watching the bees go about their tasks – peeking in to brood cells and lapping at broken honey comb – sparks an inner curiosity that’s common in all of us.
 As a tool to bring a community together with common goals and responsibilities, it’s ideal.